DylanMoriarty/dylanmoriarty.github.io/app/_blog/03-MoriartyHand.md

 {% include bits/chapter2.html %}The Linework
 {% include bits/chapter3.html %}

 We wanted to make a linework that looked hand drawn, but not inaccurate to the point of it being useless.
-I first tried to eyeball it.
-It went disastrously.
+I first tried to eyeball it... which went disastrously.
 Next I tried tracing a print out of an accurate base but that proved too close.
-It resembled shaky-cam NaturalEarthData.
+It just resembled shaky-cam NaturalEarthData.

 We determined the best way to get a nice balance was to use our print out of NaturalEarthData as a base and make markers around the boundaries- at tips of coasts or where country borders split.
 Then I'd eyeball the spaces in between doing it freehand.